It's Like That (Mariah Carey song): Composition and lyrics

 "It's Like That" was written by Mariah Carey, Fatman Scoop, Jermaine Dupri, Manuel Seal and Johntá Austin, while Carey and Dupri produced the song, with additional co-production by Seal.
 The song also features Dupri and Fatman Scoop providing adlibs and rap in the intro and outro, respectively.
 It samples Run–D.M.C.'s hook "It's Like that Y'all" from their track "Hollis Crew" (1984).

 "It's Like That" is an up-tempo R&B and hip-hop club song which talks about Carey going out for the night at the club to relax and forget her troubles, refusing to give in to stress, strife and sadness.
 Sal Cinquemani of Slant Magazine went further, writing that in the song Carey arrives at the party "already shit-faced": "I came to have a party/Open off that Bacardi…Purple taking me higher/I'm lifted and I like it."
 As described by PopMatters's Jozen Cummings, "Hand claps and a playful whistle set the pulse for four bars.
 After Dupri’s ad-libs, the whistle drops out and allows Carey’s voice to lead the hand claps and throbbing bass, while the chorus spawns a chord progression with strings and piano."

-During an interview for MTV, Mariah explained the meaning of the lines, "Them chickens is ash and I'm lotion," stating: "We were sitting around basically having jokes. [...]
+During an interview for MTV, Mariah explained the meaning of the iconic lines, "Them chickens is ash and I'm lotion," stating: "We were sitting around basically having jokes. [...]
 We're like making up stupid stuff just to entertain ourselves at this point.
 Then Jermaine [Dupri] came back in the room and we're all sitting there going something about ash and lotion.
 We're not calling somebody ashy.
 We're actually saying, 'You are ash and we're lotion.'
 So basically, you are the antithesis of us.
 Basically I'm talking to the guy like, 'Them chickens is ash and I'm lotion.
 You need to get rid of them and I'm the antidote'."